math-comp/algebra-tactics/README.md

 constant is automatically resolved.

 The `field` tactic has a preprocessor similar to the `ring` tactic.
-In addition ot the constructs supported by the `ring` tactic, the `field` tactic supports `GRing.inv` and `exprz` with a negative exponent.
+In addition to the constructs supported by the `ring` tactic, the `field` tactic supports `GRing.inv` and `exprz` with a negative exponent.

 ### The `lra`, `nra`, and `psatz` tactics